More pet parents are beginning to research hemp for dogs, especially those who are owners of elderly dogs or ones who are suffering from ailments.

 Within these treats, you’re likely to find they are non-GMO, sugar-free, organic, low-calorie, and made from natural ingredients.

-Most manufacturers create them in a way to where they are human-grade, so you can guarantee you are giving your dog something that is just as safe for you as it is for them.
+Most manufacturers create them these treats such that they are they are human-grade or safe for human consumption though of course not intended for human use, so you can guarantee you are giving your dog something that is just as safe for you as it is for them.

 What we love the most about hemp treats is how useful they are, as they can act as a daily supplement or as a regular training tool like any other treat.

-As earlier mentioned, hemp oil can be an incredible topical treatment for your dog’s skin conditions, especially when it is formulated into a shampoo.
+As earlier mentioned, hemp oil can be an incredible topical treatment for your dog’s skin conditions, especially when it is formulated into a shampoo or soap.

 There is an assortment of different hemp shampoos on the market, whether you need something for sensitive skin or a dog who has mainly dry skin.